best peak district views cover photo

 couple taking a selfie at alport castles viewpoint peak district

 You can start your walk at Derwent Overlook Car Park, which is the most popular route.
 Or check out our circular walk to Alport Castles, which includes a visit to the B29′ Overexposed’ Crash Site on Glossop.
-Either way, you’re in for an adventurous and challenging hike, so come prepared!

 8. Monsal Head